YMMV / Prince

 - Never Live It Down: Changing his name to a symbol.
 And that phallic guitar.

 - Being anti-internet was a major point of contention for many, ever since he sued a young mother for one of his songs incidentally appearing in the background of a clip of her baby dancing.
-As of August 2015, Prince's music can only be found on the Tidal platform, having yanked his music off of Spotify and Apple Music.
+As of August 2015, Prince's music can only be found on the Tidal platform, having yanked his music off of Spotify and Apple Music (only in early 2017 would his music be added to said services).
 His sense of Disproportionate Retribution was so high that he even took Radiohead on for a fan posting a video of himself covering one of their songs in concert, but he actually backed away when Radiohead and their fans came after him.

 - Older Than They Think: A good chunk of Prince's official discography was written and recorded well before it actually got released.
 Three notable examples are "Tick, Tick, Bang", a synth-punk song from 1980 that got transformed into a new jack swing-style song for 1991's Graffiti Bridge; "Rave Un 2 the Joy Fantastic", a song from 1988 that was released in 1999 with absolutely no changes made to it; and "Extraloveable", a funk jam from 1982 that was re-recorded at a slower tempo (and without the nonchalant references to rape at the end) for a 2011 single release.